theoden8/webspace_app/README.md

 - OpenAI for developing GPT-4, which was used to write the majority of this app in just a few hours.
 - OpenAI for also developing GPT-3.5, which was used to write the README file in just a few minutes.
 - Tangram, Ferdi, Franz, and Rambox for inspiring this project.
+- [AutoPR](https://github.com/irgolic/AutoPR) project, which has provided us with a powerful tool that leverages the capabilities of GPT-4 to create pull requests based on issues